gumimimichan-LC/homelab/Laptop Homelab Stack/Pi-hole/README.md

 - I like their Pi-hole Midnight theme but the star trek one felt like there was too much going on.
 - setup was quite straight foward and GUI is easy to learn
+- PLEASE when doing the laptop always on, do NOT be like me and try to break everything because its not working since you forgot to remove the # from the line of code.
+It will save you a lot of happiness and keep anger away.
 ---

 ## what I Learned